PaddlePaddle/docs/doc/paddle/guides/dygraph_to_static/index_en.rst

 - `Dygraph to Static Graph <program_translator_cn.html>`_ ：Introduce the basic usage for transforming dygraph code into static code and the architecture of ProgramTranslator.

-- `Supported Grammars <grammar_list_en.html>`_ ：Introduce the grammars supported by ProgramTranslator and list unsupport grammars.
+- `Supported Grammars <grammar_list_en.html>`_ ：Introduce the grammars supported by ProgramTranslator and list unsupported grammars.

-- `InputSpec Feature<input_spec_en.html>`_ ：Introduce the usage of InputSpec to specify the input signature from dygraph to static program.
+- `Usage of InputSpec <input_spec_en.html>`_ ：Introduce the usage of InputSpec to specify the input signature from dygraph to static program.

 - `Error Handling <error_handling_en.html>`_ ：Introduce the error handling by ProgramTranslator.